TrinityCTAT/Trinity_CTAT/mutation/README.txt

 * --darned
 * --radar

-The following argument is needed for some of the functionality involved in cancer annotation and filtering:
+The following arguments are needed for some of the functionality involved in annotation and filtering:
 * --cosmic_vcf
+* --vcf

 # Requirements